krauseannelize/notes-google-data-analytics-prof/3-Prepare-Data-for-Exploration/3-Database-essentials.md

 ---

-## Activity: Clean data with sorting and filtering
+## Activity: Clean data in spreadsheets with sorting and filtering

-In this activity, we used sorting and filtering to clean up a dirty dataset.
+In this activity, I used sorting and filtering to clean up a dirty dataset.
 Cleaning data is of critical importance because an analysis based on dirty data can lead to wrong conclusions and bad decisions.
 The cleaner your data, the better your results.
-My analysis of the activity **Clean data with sorting and filtering** can be viewed [here](/activities/spreadsheets/c03m03-student-performance-analysis.md).
+My analysis of the activity **Clean data in spreadsheets with sorting and filtering** can be viewed [here](/activities/spreadsheets/c03m03-clean-data-spreadsheets/c03m03-student-performance-analysis.md).

 ---